15 Tips for Safe Holiday Online Shopping

 Still can’t resist the lure of shopping online while sipping that peppermint latte?
-If you must shop online on public Wi-Fi, consider installing and using a VPN—short for “virtual private network”—on all mobile devices and computers before connecting to any Wi-Fi network.
+If you must shop online on public Wi-Fi, consider installing and using a VPN — short for “virtual private network” — on all mobile devices and computers before connecting to any Wi-Fi network.
 A VPN creates an encrypted connection between your smartphones and computers and the VPN server.
 Think of it as a secure tunnel your Internet traffic travels through while you browse the web, making your data safer from interception by nearby hackers.

 6. Create strong passwords

 If someone has the password to your account, they can log in, change the shipping address, and order things while you get stuck with the bill.
-Help keep your account safe by locking it with a strong password—“Santa123” won’t do.
+Help keep your account safe by locking it with a strong password — “Santa123” won’t do.
 Here are some tips on how:

 - Don’t use personal information that others can find or guess, such as birthdates, your kids’ names, or your favorite color.

-- Don’t use the same password—however strong—on multiple accounts.
+- Don’t use the same password — however strong — on multiple accounts.
 A data breach at one company could give criminals access to your other, shared-password accounts.

 7. Check out website security

-That small lock icon in the corner of your URL field tells you that the web page you’re on has privacy protection installed.
+That small lock icon in the corner of your URL bar tells you that the web page you’re on has privacy protection installed.
 The URL will start with “https.”
-These websites mask and transfer data you share, typically on pages that ask for passwords or financial information.
+These websites mask any data you share, typically on pages that ask for passwords or financial information.
 If you don’t see that lock or the “s” after “http,” then the webpage isn’t secure.
 There is no privacy protection attached to these pages, so we suggest you exercise caution before providing your credit card information over these sites.